Author Policies and Guidelines

 In certain circumstances (such as copyright infringement, plagiarism, falsification of data, or similar circumstance) the staff of the Sigma Repository will remove full-text documents/materials from public view.

-An author who has submitted items under the circumstances mentioned above, will be barred from making further contributions to the repository.
+An author who has knowingly submitted items under the above circumstances, will be barred from making further contributions to the repository.
 Further, all submissions of said author may be removed from the repository to preserve its reputation.

 This repository reserves the right to reject and or remove items that do not adhere to the standards and principles of Sigma.